Ruth and Elie Benhaim founded Benhaim Family Winery in 1970 but its history goes back generations.

 In 1970 Ruth and Elie Benhaim founded their eponymous family winery, making and selling wine at their house in Ramat Gan, and after 27 harvests opened a boutique winery in Kfar Azar.
 A decade later the winery moved to a large, new building in Ramat Hasharon – where it continues to operate today.

-But despite all the changes and expansions, history and tradition is carefully maintained in the basement of the family home, where Ruth and Elie keep their collection of hand-made wines from the last 47 harvests.
+But despite all the changes and expansions, history and tradition is carefully maintained in the cellar of the family home, where Ruth and Elie keep their collection of hand-made wines from the last 47 harvests.